Lindsay Todd Perkins, Stueve Siegel Hanson LLP Photo

 Overview

-In one recent matter, Lindsay served on the trial team in Vogt v.
-State Farm Life Insurance Co., a class-action lawsuit in the U.S. District Court for the Western District of Missouri that alleged the insurance company overcharged its policyholders for 23 years.
-The case resulted in a $34 million verdict after just two hours of jury deliberations.
-Lindsay prepared the jury instructions and successful post-trial and appellate briefing, including prevailing on obtaining an additional nearly $5 million for the class in prejudgment interest.
+In one recent matter, Lindsay served on the trial team in Karr v.
+Kansas City Life Insurance Co., a class-action lawsuit in the 16th Circuit Court of Jackson County, Missouri that alleged the insurance company overcharged its policyholders for the cost of insurance for decades.
+The case resulted in a $28.36 million jury verdict after just two hours of jury deliberations.
+Lindsay prepared the post-trial and appellate briefing and argued the appeal before the Missouri Court of Appeals, which affirmed the jury verdict and awarded prejudgment interest, bringing the total judgment to over $48 million for the class of approximately 8,000 policyholders.

-Lindsay also focuses a significant portion of her practice on data and privacy litigation, taking a lead role in preparing the pleadings and briefing in cases against Capital One, Marriott and the National Board of Examiners in Optometry, among others.
+Lindsay also focuses a significant portion of her practice on data and privacy litigation, taking a lead role in preparing the pleadings and briefing in cases against Capital One, Marriott, and the National Board of Examiners in Optometry, among others.
 In the case against Capital One, Lindsay was the lead presenter at a multi-hour hearing on the parties’ summary judgment motions.
 The case ultimately settled for $190 million.

 Lindsay honed her legal writing and analysis during two clerkships after law school; she served as a law clerk for Judge Duane Benton of the U.S. Court of Appeals for the Eighth Circuit and Judge Ortrie Smith of the U.S. District Court for the Western District of Missouri.
 She credits this experience with building her understanding of the inner-workings of the court and the most persuasive arguments.